 There are two types of charity in Islam; voluntary and obligatory.
-Obligatory charity is ‘zakat’ which should be given by every Muslim who is financially stable and earns more than a specific amount known as ‘nisaab’.
+An obligatory charity is ‘zakat’ which should be given by every Muslim who is financially stable and earns more than a specific amount known as ‘nisaab’.
 Zakat should be spent on underprivileged or needy people.
 The other form of charity is called ‘sadaqa’ which can be monetary or non-monetary.
-Sadqa is a voluntary service performed by any Muslim with an intention to help others and seek reward from Allah.
+Sadqa is a voluntary service performed by any Muslim with the intention to help others and seek reward from Allah.

 What is Sadaqah jariyah in Islam?

 There is another form of charity named ‘Sadaqah Jariya (ongoing charity)’ through which you earn the reward not only in your life but after your death too.
-This includes; donating someone a wheelchair, give Quran, planting a tree, donate in building a mosque etc. Through sadaqah jariyah, Allah will bless you not only in this world but hereafter as well.
+This includes; donating someone a wheelchair, giving Quran, planting a tree, donating in building a mosque, etc. Through sadaqah Kariya, Allah will bless you not only in this world but hereafter as well.
 Our Prophet Muhammad SAW said, “When a person dies his works end, except for three: ongoing charity, knowledge that is benefited from, and a righteous child who prays for him.”